 Step 1 – Inform the other side of your injury compensation claim

 In motor vehicle claims you can usually do this by advising the Insurance Commission of Western Australia (ICWA) about the circumstances of the car accident.
 You can advise the Insurance Commission of your intention to pursue a personal injury claim at crashreport.com.au or through your legal adviser.
 In public liability cases you generally have to write to the other party stating why you think they have been negligent.

 Step 2 – Collect evidence concerning the personal injury claim

 You need to collect medical documentation and documentation showing that you had time off work.
 Often people do not think about this when they are going through the initial treatment.
-A lawyer can help to collect this information on your behalf.
+A personal injury lawyer can help to collect this information on your behalf.